Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Video is single-handedly transforming the way businesses reach and engage with their customers.
 So if you want to stay connected and relevant, then you better make video a key part of your marketing strategy.

 But how do you get started?
 What outcomes should you strive for?
-And what are the pros and cons of creating video for Facebook, YouTube and Instagram?
+And what are the pros and cons of creating video for TikTok, YouTube and Instagram?
 We sat down with YouTube sensation and video marketing expert Amy Schmittauer and talked about what it takes to create a powerful video that will not only engage your audience, but will help you build your brand and, ultimately, take your business to the next level.

-KS: Let’s start with the basics.
 What are businesses missing out on by not making use of video marketing?

-AS: All businesses want to build a relationship with their customer and be able to scale that personalized experience, and video is a perfect opportunity to do that.
+All businesses want to build a relationship with their customer and be able to scale that personalized experience, and video is a perfect opportunity to do that.

 When you’re creating video content, you have both the visual and the audible components that allow you to have a much more personal effect that if you’re just tweeting or uploading images.
 It’s almost like sitting down with someone one-on-one.
 You can get on your customer’s radar, and give a personalized message of who you are, what your brand is all about and what value you bring to the table.

-AS: Here’s the thing.
+Here’s the thing.
 You can choose to not have a face on camera, and just focus on the product.
 But that’s also choosing the safe route, and anyone can do that.
-The reason that videos really make a difference comes from the human element – when it’s not like every other kind of video out there.
+The reason that videos really make a difference comes from the human element — when it’s not like every other kind of video out there.
 And it’s also that human element that creates the connection with the audience.
-You are meeting someone at their level of understanding – before they know who you are, before they know what you sell.
+You are meeting someone at their level of understanding — before they know who you are, before they know what you sell.
 But how can you really create a connection with the audience by hiding from the camera?

 There are a lot of times, particularly with smaller businesses, where there may just be a few people working for the company, and it feels like it’s falling on the president or the owner to be the on-camera presence.
 But if you’re not comfortable with that, then find someone you know that would make a good advocate for your brand.
 This is an opportunity to take people who love to be in front of the camera and let them do the talking for you.
 That’s really what this is about – letting people know who you are, what you stand for and what you care about.

-KS: What kinds of resources do you need to produce a video?
+What kinds of resources do you need to produce a video?
 Is it possible to learn the requisite skills yourself and create content yourself for a reasonable cost?

 It really comes down to time, context, energy and strategy.
 If you want to invest a little bit to get more, then great.
 But as far as the startup cost for video goes, that just isn’t a good excuse anymore.
 If you get to a point where you’re actually making videos regularly enough, then you can spend money on a point-and-shoot camera or some gear.
 But the important part is to get started!
 There’s no use in buying that gear and letting the dust collect on it.

-AS: YouTube has an editor on the backend, which a lot of people don’t know.
+YouTube has an editor on the backend, which a lot of people don’t know.
 So you have the opportunity to film content on your phone, upload it to YouTube and keep it in private mode, then drag those clips together to create an entire project.
 It’s that simple.
 And you don’t even need storage for that.
 I believe YouTube also has an app called Director, that walks you through filming a video, which is a great tool for beginners to learn how to create a well-structured video.

 If you have an Apple, iMovie is great and it comes along with a Mac or maybe costs a couple hundred dollars.
 But it’s an incredibly simple editing tool to use.
 Windows Movie Maker is comparable for a PC.

-KS: What are some good guidelines to adhere to for producing quality content?
+What are some good guidelines to adhere to for producing quality content?
 Are there any rules or benchmarks people should strive to hit?

-AS: Absolutely.
-I think the thing that everyone needs to think about with content is who exactly are you talking to.
-You need to know your audience – you must know what kinds of questions they have, what they are Googling, what they are thinking about.
 If you are a real estate agent, for example, your customer might not be ready to buy a house just yet, but perhaps they are millennials renting and looking for design advice or some great DIY tips around the house.
 That’s something they could look at now and could get them familiar with you and your brand.
 Then, when they are ready to take that next step, you will be the one that comes to mind.

 Most people don’t think that way.
 They want to go straight to their product or service, thinking what they are doing is valuable content when really it’s just too narrowly focused.
 Even if you provide content like “how to price a home correctly” — it may be useful, but your audience will most likely already be thinking about buying or selling a home, and will then already have a realtor.
 So you really have to think “top of the funnel” when creating your videos.
 Remember, content is all about showing up for your customer in terms of what they’re thinking about right now, not what you think they need to know about your product or service.

-KS: Do the features of the video need to be different depending on what platform you’re going through?
+Do the features of the video need to be different depending on what platform you’re going through?

-AS: I personally think so.
+I personally think so.
 With YouTube, you really need to have a great thumbnail and a catchy headline to get someone’s attention.
 You can also be more of a talking head on YouTube because once someone clicks play, it’s all about your video.
 But that isn’t the same for Facebook.
 When a video starts playing automatically on Facebook when someone scrolls through a feed, it’s not about the title or thumbnail, it’s about the content, and it has to hook them.
 The viewer has to want to turn on the audio.
 So ask yourself, “what do I have to do to pull them out of the newsfeed and into watching my video?”

 Captions can also make a big difference on Facebook videos, because if the viewer can’t hear you talking, they can at least see what you’re talking about and then opt to turn the audio on.
 Facebook captions are getting better and people are really making a point to carefully select their copy and even their font so it’s compelling.

-KS: How often should business owners strive to create new video content?
+How often should business owners strive to create new video content?
 Weekly, bi-weekly?

-AS: It really has to do with context.
+It really has to do with context.
 With YouTube, you can build an archive – videos that will work for you for years.
-But with Facebook, your videos die in a couple days unless it becomes some viral sensation.
+But with Instagram, your videos die in a couple days unless it becomes some viral sensation.
 Either way, once a week is industry standard.
 And that works across the board.

 At the end of the day, you have to ask yourself how often you want to show up on the radar of your potential customer.
 If you are focusing on Facebook, and think that the video is probably not going beyond a couple days, then you shouldn’t have too much of a problem creating videos.
 Even something as simple as a twenty-second clip or a Boomerang shot is enough to keep the energy going.
 But with YouTube, perhaps you are going to put a little more time and thought into the production value.
 Then, you can just take a few moments of that longer video and repurpose those for Facebook.